What is detasseling?

 Are there safety precautions?

 If you have asthma, consult with your doctor prior to apply for detasseling to discuss if this job is appropriate for you.
 We will need a doctor’s note that states you are medically cleared to perform the task of detasseling.
 Please bring a doctor’s note with you to the drive-thru drop-off you choose to attend.

 There is at least one port-a-potty at every field.
 They are normally equipped with soap and water for hand washing.

-Safety is both Pioneer Hi-Bred Seed and Monsanto Seed Company’s highest priority!
-All of our supervisors are trained in safety procedures, and we have one supervisor on each bus with first aid training.
+Safety is both Pioneer (Corteva) Seed Company and Monsanto (Bayer) Seed Company’s highest priority!
+All of our supervisors are trained in safety procedures, including CPR and first aid.

 ***Gloves, safety glasses, protective hats and netting to cover the face are provided to all workers.
 These items must be brought to work everyday!